Powerhouse Parramatta: Green Star

 The Academy’s STEM education will create social impact by contributing to the National STEM School Education Strategy outcomes and help students identify potential STEM career pathways, while the museum’s public programs will highlight sustainability initiatives in the applied arts and sciences.

-The Vitocco Family Kitchen is a great case in point: as well as hosting famous chefs and food educators in its all-electric culinary theatre space, it will explicitly promote fossil fuel free lifestyle choices such as cooking with 100% renewable electricity instead of gas.
+The Vitocco Family Kitchen is a great case in point: as well as hosting renowned chefs and food educators in its all-electric culinary theatre space, it will explicitly promote fossil fuel free lifestyle choices such as cooking with 100% renewable electricity instead of gas.

 ‘Powerhouse demonstrates industry leadership through these initiatives and aims to have them recognised as Green Star Leadership credits to encourage market transformation across cultural and public infrastructure.’